Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/readme.md

 Which contains the end points and database models.

+## Score:

+The score calculation is based on the correct answers divided by all the questions given.

+**Important note!** :exclamation:

+When a student answers a question, the following happens in the backend:

+A put request to /userAnswer/:id/:answerId is made (currently in the req.body we expect an answerId which we can use in the backend).
+The reason why we don’t do a post request, is because in the scenario where a student wants to go back to change their answer, we don’t want to make another post request.
+So the strategy is to always make a request to update a UserAnswer.
+In the case of the first question of the test, obviously there is no UserAnswer yet to update.
+The logic behind the solution for this problem is that in this case we create an empty UserAnswer inside of the put endpoint.
+In this way we can later update the column ‘correct’ of that newly created UserAnswer to TRUE or FALSE.
+After this, a GET request is made to a new question.
+It looks at the previousAnswer, which we just provided.
+It runs through the algorithm and returns a new question.

 ## SET UP PROJECT:

 In order to successfully use this server, you must install the following node_modules: